halirutan/minimal-mistakes/wlplugin/_pages/about.md

 It does not only consist of writing code.
 A large portion is reading IntelliJ IDEA's sources to understand how things are implemented and dig into the details of the Wolfram Language.
-Other things include creating icons, write documentation and actually using the plugin in my projects.
+Other things include creating icons, writing documentation and actually using and testing the plugin in my projects.